The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 In This Article

-Sound machines work wonders for drowning out creaky floorboards and dogs barking so babies can fall asleep (and stay asleep) without distraction, and for soothing fussy babies.
+Sound machines work wonders for drowning out creaky floorboards and dogs barking so babies can fall asleep (and stay asleep) without distraction.
+They also come in handy for soothing fussy babies.
 But what if you’re traveling or spending the day out and about?
 That’s where a portable sound machine comes in.
 Portable sound machines are one of those things that people often don’t think about, but you may discover you can’t live without one.
 They help create a calm, sleep-ready environment and help to block out any distracting noises that could interrupt baby’s sleep.

 How We Judged the Best Portable Sound Machines